Roina-Shin/data-analytics/Python-data-analysis/matplotlib.md

 ![xlabel-ylabel-labelpad](/pictures/python/matplotlib/xlabel-ylabel-labelpad.PNG "xlabel-ylabel-labelpad")

-- You can also provide tick intervals for x axis by using **xticks**.
+- You can also provide a tick range for x axis by using **xticks**.

 ```